GabiAnderson/Classic-Snake-Game/README.md

 **Final game can be found in main.py**

 ### [Turtle Practice](https://github.com/GabiAnderson/Classic-Snake-Game/tree/main/Turtle%20Practice)
+This folder holds a few files where I practiced with different Turtle Graphics concepts.
 - [squareTurtlePractice.py](https://github.com/GabiAnderson/Classic-Snake-Game/blob/main/Turtle%20Practice/squareTurtlePractice.py)
   - Implemented a very basic square drawing turtle to get an understanding of how the turtle library works.